Tubby Hayes

-Edward Brian "Tubby" Hayes (30 January 1935 – 8 June 1973) was an English jazz multi-instrumentalist, best known for his virtuosic musicianship on tenor saxophone and for performing in jazz groups with fellow sax player Ronnie Scott and trumpeter Jimmy Deuchar.
+Edward Brian "Tubby" Hayes (30 January 1935 – 8 June 1973) was a British jazz multi-instrumentalist, best known for his virtuosic musicianship on tenor saxophone and for performing in jazz groups with fellow sax player Ronnie Scott and trumpeter Jimmy Deuchar.
 He is widely considered to be one of the finest jazz saxophonists to have emerged from Britain.

 Early life

-Hayes's was born in St Pancras, London, England, and grew up in Raynes Park, south-west London.
+Hayes was born in St Pancras, London, England, and grew up in Raynes Park, south-west London.
 His father was a BBC studio violinist who gave his son violin lessons from an early age.
 By the age of ten, Hayes was playing the piano, and started on the tenor sax at 11.
 Dizzy Gillespie was an early influence:

 I always used to listen to swing music in the early 'Forties and, in fact, I was just a kid at the time.
 I did not really intend becoming a tenor player, though I always liked tenor.
 I think maybe Dizzy influenced me more than Parker because he was sort of more accessible, he caught your attention more.
 As far as my influences over the years are concerned, Getz was it at one stage in the proceedings, and later Rollins, Coltrane, Hank Mobley and, to a lesser degree, even Zoot [Sims].

 Hayes attended Rutlish School (1946-1951) in Merton Park.
 After a period spent playing with various semi-professional bands around London, Hayes left school and started playing professionally at the age of 16.